bylee20/bomi/src/mpv/DOCS/man/vo.rst

     Mesa/Intel not accepting ``rgb16``, Mesa sometimes not being compiled with float texture support, and some OS X setups being very slow with ``rgb16`` but fast with ``rgb32f``.

-``opengl-old``
-    OpenGL video output driver, old version.
-Video size must be smaller than the maximum texture size of your OpenGL implementation.
-Intended to work even with the most basic OpenGL implementations, but also makes use of newer extensions which allow support for more color spaces.

-    The code performs very few checks, so if a feature does not work, this might be because it is not supported by your card and/or OpenGL implementation, even if you do not get any error message.
-Use ``glxinfo`` or a similar tool to display the supported OpenGL extensions.

-    .. note:: This driver is for compatibility with old systems.

-    ``(no-)ati-hack``
-        ATI drivers may give a corrupted image when PBOs are used (when using ``force-pbo``).
-This option fixes this, at the expense of using a bit more memory.
-    ``(no-)force-pbo``
-        Always uses PBOs to transfer textures even if this involves an extra copy.
-Currently this gives a little extra speed with NVIDIA drivers and a lot more speed with ATI drivers.
-May need the ``ati-hack`` suboption to work correctly.
-    ``(no-)scaled-osd``
-        Scales the OSD and subtitles instead of rendering them at display size (default: disabled).
-    ``rectangle=<0,1,2>``
-        Select usage of rectangular textures, which saves video RAM, but often is slower (default: 0).

-        0
-            Use power-of-two textures (default).
-        1
-            Use the ``GL_ARB_texture_rectangle`` extension.
-        2
-            Use the ``GL_ARB_texture_non_power_of_two`` extension.
-In some
-            cases only supported in software and thus very slow.

-    ``swapinterval=<n>``
-        Minimum interval between two buffer swaps, counted in displayed frames (default: 1).
-1 is equivalent to enabling VSYNC, 0 to disabling VSYNC.
-        Values below 0 will leave it at the system default.
-This limits the framerate to (horizontal refresh rate / n).
-Requires ``GLX_SGI_swap_control`` support to work.
-With some (most/all?) implementations this only works in fullscreen mode.
-    ``ycbcr``
-        Use the ``GL_MESA_ycbcr_texture`` extension to convert YUV to RGB.
-In most cases this is probably slower than doing software conversion to RGB.
-    ``yuv=<n>``
-        Select the type of YUV to RGB conversion.
-The default is auto-detection deciding between values 0 and 2.

-        0
-            Use software conversion.
-Compatible with all OpenGL versions.
-            Provides brightness, contrast and saturation control.
-        1
-            Same as 2.
-This used to use NVIDIA-specific extensions, which did not provide any advantages over using fragment programs, except possibly on very ancient graphics cards.
-It produced a gray-ish output, which is why it has been removed.
-        2
-            Use a fragment program.
-Needs the ``GL_ARB_fragment_program`` extension and at least three texture units.
-Provides brightness, contrast, saturation and hue control.
-        3
-            Use a fragment program using the ``POW`` instruction.
-Needs the ``GL_ARB_fragment_program`` extension and at least three texture units.
-Provides brightness, contrast, saturation, hue and gamma control.
-Gamma can also be set independently for red, green and blue.
-Method 4 is usually faster.
-        4
-            Use a fragment program with additional lookup.
-Needs the ``GL_ARB_fragment_program`` extension and at least four texture units.
-Provides brightness, contrast, saturation, hue and gamma control.
-Gamma can also be set independently for red, green and blue.
-        5
-            Removed.
-Used ATI-specific method (for older cards).
-        6
-            Use a 3D texture to do conversion via lookup.
-Needs the ``GL_ARB_fragment_program extension`` and at least four texture units.
-Extremely slow (software emulation) on some (all?)
-ATI cards since it uses a texture with border pixels.
-Provides brightness, contrast, saturation, hue and gamma control.
-Gamma can also be set independently for red, green and blue.
-Speed depends more on GPU memory bandwidth than other methods.

-    ``lscale=<n>``
-        Select the scaling function to use for luminance scaling.
-Only valid for yuv modes 2, 3, 4 and 6.

-        0
-            Use simple linear filtering (default).
-        1
-            Use bicubic B-spline filtering (better quality).
-Needs one additional texture unit.
-Older cards will not be able to handle this for chroma at least in fullscreen mode.
-        2
-            Use cubic filtering in horizontal, linear filtering in vertical direction.
-Works on a few more cards than method 1.
-        3
-            Same as 1 but does not use a lookup texture.
-Might be faster on some cards.
-        4
-            Use experimental unsharp masking with 3x3 support and a default strength of 0.5 (see ``filter-strength``).
-        5
-            Use experimental unsharp masking with 5x5 support and a default strength of 0.5 (see ``filter-strength``).

-    ``cscale=<n>``
-        Select the scaling function to use for chrominance scaling.
-For details see ``lscale``.
-    ``filter-strength=<value>``
-        Set the effect strength for the ``lscale``/``cscale`` filters that support it.
-    ``stereo=<value>``
-        Select a method for stereo display.
-You may have to use ``--video-aspect`` to fix the aspect value.
-Experimental, do not expect too much from it.

-        0
-            Normal 2D display
-        1
-            Convert side by side input to full-color red-cyan stereo.
-        2
-            Convert side by side input to full-color green-magenta stereo.
-        3
-            Convert side by side input to quad buffered stereo.
-Only supported by very few OpenGL cards.

-    The following options are only useful if writing your own fragment programs.

-    ``customprog=<filename>``
-        Load a custom fragment program from ``<filename>``.
-    ``customtex=<filename>``
-        Load a custom "gamma ramp" texture from ``<filename>``.
-This can be used in combination with ``yuv=4`` or with the ``customprog`` option.
-    ``(no-)customtlin``
-        If enabled (default) use ``GL_LINEAR`` interpolation, otherwise use ``GL_NEAREST`` for customtex texture.
-    ``(no-)customtrect``
-        If enabled, use ``texture_rectangle`` for the ``customtex`` texture.
-        Default is disabled.
-    ``(no-)mipmapgen``
-        If enabled, mipmaps for the video are automatically generated.
-This should be useful together with the ``customprog`` and the ``TXB`` instruction to implement blur filters with a large radius.
-For most OpenGL implementations, this is very slow for any non-RGB formats.
-        Default is disabled.

-    Normally there is no reason to use the following options; they mostly exist for testing purposes.

-    ``(no-)glfinish``
-        Call ``glFinish()`` before swapping buffers.
-Slower but in some cases more correct output (default: disabled).
-    ``(no-)manyfmts``
-        Enables support for more (RGB and BGR) color formats (default: enabled).
-        Needs OpenGL version >= 1.2.
-    ``slice-height=<0-...>``
-        Number of lines copied to texture in one piece (default: 0).
-0 for whole image.
-    ``sw``
-        Continue even if a software renderer is detected.

-    ``backend=<sys>``
-        auto
-            auto-select (default)
-        cocoa
-            Cocoa/OS X
-        win
-            Win32/WGL
-        x11
-            X11/GLX
-        wayland
-            Wayland/EGL

 ``sdl``
     SDL 2.0+ Render video output driver, depending on system with or without